 There are different types of punishments staff may hand out, depending on the specific incident and severity of offense.

-- Verbal Warning/Warning: A warning is the lightest type of punishment we will dispense.
+- Verbal Warning: A verbal warning is the lightest type of punishment we will dispense.
 Generally, this means you'll be informed of the rule you've broken, and we'll let you resume playing after you ensure us you won't break the rule again.
+This typically ends with nothing happening or you getting a note.

 - Jobban: A jobban will prevent you from selecting/playing a specific job on the pregame screen - jobbans are handed out for problematic behavior which is specific to a job.
+Antagonist bans are included in job bans.
 Note that if you're jobbanned from a job, you should not ask to be assigned to that job in game, as this might be seen as evasion and get you a ban.
 All attempts to evade a jobban (e.g. by multikeying) can result in a permanent ban being issued.

 - Temporary Ban: Temporary bans are handed out for situations where a single warning may not suffice, and will prevent you from playing the game on our server for a set amount of time (usually applied with lengths of 1, 3, and 7 days).
 All attempts to evade a temporary ban (e.g. by multikeying) will result in the ban being made permanent.